The Latest Duxbury News

 Duxbury Systems is proud that this guide centers around the use of DBT.
 We also note that the advice in this guide can be applied to almost every country in the world.

 The Accessible Books Consortium (ABC) is pleased to launch a Guide for the production of Braille books in India using digital content.
 The Guide, produced by the DAISY Consortium with the generous funding of the United Nations and Skoll Foundations, explains how digital files can be used to create Braille books in India.
 India was the first country to ratify the Marrakesh Treaty, and it has legislation allowing for the production of accessible format works – such as Braille, audio and large print – without the need to request prior authorization from the copyright owner.

 The full press release is available at this location at the ABC website.

 Announcing NEW DBT for Mac

-Pricing is the same as with DBT Win: $595 for a single-user license.
+Pricing is the same as for DBT Win: $695 for a single-user license.

-DBT MAC print and braille files compatible with DBT WIN.
+DBT MAC print and braille files are compatible with DBT WIN.

 Contact your local dealer or Duxbury Systems directly!